 Full Interview: Mountain West Financial Leverages Trade Auction Manager

-- Describe your process of doing pipeline coverage and TBA trading using trade auction manager?
+- Describe your process of doing pipeline coverage and requesting quotes for the exchange of TBAs using Trade Auction Manager?
 How does it compare to your previous process?

 - Was the occasional error just part of life before TAM?